Module spin_sdk.wit.imports.types

 var value : str

-class TlsAlertReceivedPayload (alert_id: int | None, alert_message: str | None)
+class TlsAlertReceivedPayload (alert_id: int | None, alert_message: str | None)-

 Expand source code

-@dataclass class TlsAlertReceivedPayload: """ Defines the case payload type for `TLS-alert-received` above: """ alert_id: Optional[int] alert_message: Optional[str]
+@dataclass class TlsAlertReceivedPayload: """ Defines the case payload type for `TLS-alert-received` above: """ alert_id: Optional[int] alert_message: Optional[str]Defines the case payload type for

-above:Instance variables
+TLS-alert-receivedabove:Instance variables

-var alert_id : int | None
+var alert_id : int | Nonevar alert_message : str | None